RCS vs iMessage: What’s the difference?

 RCS Business Messaging (RBM) Apple Messages for Business (AMB)

-Platform compatibility Android iOS
+Platform compatibility Android (and iOS 18.1 for certain carriers/markets)iOS

 Business use case Marketing, customer service, notifications Customer support and inquiries – marketing is only possible if the end user messages the business first